 About the Program

 This varied and important conservation program works in parks and sanctuaries across the Wellington region to help protect precious natural places and their inhabitants.
-Volunteers on this program could work on any number of projects in many locations, dependent on need at the time.
+Volunteers on this program could work on a number of projects in different locations, dependent on need at the time.
 From a project aiming to plant 100,000 native trees in inner-city Wellington parks to restoring wetlands and working in wildlife sanctuaries on predator control, all these projects play an essential role in protecting and enhancing the Wellington region’s unique natural heritage.
 Sanctuaries play an absolutely vital role in protecting and conserving New Zealand’s unique biodiversity and animal species.
 By creating a pest-free environment, and re-introducing species into protected spaces, sanctuaries strive to re-create a landscape that pre-dates the arrival of pests.
 Volunteers on this program can work within sanctuaries on projects to protect native species and regenerate native forest and wetland.
 New Zealand has many native species of birds that are in grave danger of extinction, along with giant snails, frogs, lizards and fish.
-Volunteers will also work on replanting projects to restore native bush areas which pests have.
+Volunteers will also work on replanting projects to restore native bush areas which pests have destroyed.
 From working with the most threatened species, to assisting in environmental restoration, volunteers make a huge difference on this program.

 Goals of this Project: